 Client: Selwyn District Council; Aqualinc Research

-EOS role: Lead author of the CMP, ecological assessment, spatial analysis & ground-truthing, science communication & graphic design
+Our role: Lead author of the CMP, ecological assessment, spatial analysis & ground-truthing, intervention design, science communication & graphic design

 Location: Four land drainage schemes around Te Waihora/Lake Ellesmere, Selwyn District: Greenpark; Ellesmere; Leeston; Taumutu

 Authored by EOS Ecology with Aqualinc Research, the plan diagnoses four catchments that share a context but differ markedly in detail.
-Greenpark – overlain by a continuous aquitard – has no recorded springs and behaves much like Osbornes (depauperate fish community of shortfin eel and goldfish only; standing water, low DO, very high conductivity hinting at coastal salt influence).
-Ellesmere has named natural waterways (Baileys Creek, McGraths Creek, Silverstream, Snake Creek) and eight fish species.
-Leeston is the heavyweight – 200+ km of rated drains, the only urban area in the four catchments (Leeston township), and the richest fish assemblage including the Nationally Critical kōwaro/Canterbury mudfish, with the Hanmer Road weir chain as a defining fish-passage issue.
-Taumutu is the only one of the four that discharges directly to the coast – through piped culverts driven through the gravel shoreline – and includes Muriwai/Coopers Lagoon (excluded from this plan and managed directly by Te Taumutu Rūnanga under its own plan).
-A new LiDAR-derived waterway layer (built and ground-truthed by our GIS team) re-mapped the combined channel network from ~270 km of rated drains to ~529 km of total channels, with a further ~1,371 km of informal overland flow paths that had never previously been captured.
+Greenpark overlain by a continuous aquitard and no recorded springs; Ellesmere with a mix of natural and formed springfed channels; Leeston with 200+ km of rated drains and the only catchment to have an urban area and with known populations of the Nationally Critical kōwaro/Canterbury mudfish; and Taumutu that discharges directly to the coast through piped culverts driven through the gravel shoreline.
+A new LiDAR-derived waterway layer, built and ground-truthed by our science and GIS teams, re-mapped the combined channel network from 270 km of rated drains to 529 km of total channels, with a further 1,371 km of informal overland flow paths.

 Focus Catchment Map Series

-A nationwide map-based state-of-catchment resource – 52 publications across eight regions and 3.7 million hectares – developed by EOS Ecology as the National Technical Support Team for the Wai Connection – Tatai Ki Te Wai programme.
+A nationwide map-based state-of-catchment resource – 52 publications across eight regions and 3.7 million hectares – developed by EOS Ecology as the National Science and Technical Lead for the Wai Connection – Tatai Ki Te Wai programme.

 Client: Ministry for the Environment; Mountains to Sea Conservation Trust